 Books make thoughtful, personal gifts.
 Often, the giver would like to write a short note to the recipient inside the book; this is called a gift inscription.

-If you’re giving a first edition or other book which is valuable or may increase in value, it is best not to include a gift inscription.
+If you’re giving a first edition or other book which is valuable or may increase in value, it is best not to inscribe it.
 Collectors want a book to be in its original condition, as close to perfect as possible.
 A gift inscription or any other writing or marking – no matter where on the book, or how neatly it’s done – detracts from the value.

 As an alternative to signing a collectible book, I’d recommend just giving the book with a card enclosed.
 Or, you could tuck a note between the cover and front endpaper (on acid-free paper, so it won’t damage the book over time).